 Remorse is a ghost that haunts my life.
 It is hard to express the sorrow I feel about the choices I made that led to my incarceration.
 I am ashamed of my actions.
 It’s more than just embarrassment or regret.
 Countless days I have laid in my bunk reliving my mistakes over and over.
 If I could go back in time, I would do so many things differently.

 At first I laid the blame at the feet of all my co-conspirators.
 They duped me…they tricked me…they lied to me.
-Even though on many levels all of that is true, at the end of the day, I am responsible for the behavior that I chose to engage in.
+Even though that may be partially true, at the end of the day, I am responsible for the behavior I chose to engage in.
 I, solely, am responsible for my incarceration.
 That fact was a bitter pill to swallow.
 At times, I wondered if I was worthy of redemption after all the pain and embarrassment I caused my family and the harm to my community.

 That said, I was the closing attorney for a mortgage fraud ring.
 The judge chose to make an example of me by handing down was is still considered one of the harshest sentences for mortgage fraud in the country.
 (Ironically, the same judge a year later, sentence two attorneys with similar conduct but greater monetary losses to 28 and 37 months respectively).
 Even in my own case, I was sentenced nearly 4 times that of any of my co-defendants.
 I came to understand that justice and fairness can be incongruent.
 As an aspiring attorney, wife, and mother of a 3-year-old, my life as I knew it came to an end.

 A recurrent nightmare I have is that my greatest fear comes to pass and everyone in my family dies off or forgets about me.
 I have seen countless friends and family members fall by the wayside over the past 12 years.
-My parents are in their 70s and their health is failing.
-I have one daughter, who at the age of 16, will soon embark on her own life.
+My parents are in their late 70s and their health is failing.
+I have one daughter, who is in college now.
 If I lose my parents, will my daughter consider me a burden?
 Will I miss her graduations, wedding, and the birth of her children as I have all the other events in her life so far?
 She was three years old when I was sent to prison to begin serving a 30-year sentence as a first-time nonviolent offender.
 I committed mortgage fraud and I will be 62 years old when I am released from prison.

 What kind of life would have when I am released as a senior citizen?
 I had hard choices to make about how I was going to survive incarceration.
 The first step was realizing that despite my fervent wishes, I cannot change the past.
 I decided to become the best person that I could be from that day forward.
 Prison strips you down to your true self.
 Every aspect of your individual identity is challenged.
 One must decide who one is and what one believes.